ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### MaxPlaintextSize

-Gets the maximum plaintext size that can be encrypted at once, in bytes.
+Gets the maximum plaintext size that can be encrypted at once.

     public int MaxPlaintextSize { get; }